-When I spend time on college campuses as the manager of the TT CampusConnect® program, the questions I field from educators typically revolve around the best way to equip students with the skills needed to ensure a smooth transition from the classroom to career.
-While my experience in this regard is limited to the world of futures and options, I’m sure the same is true for any discipline: to set students up for success after graduation, create a learning environment that mirrors the workplace as closely as possible.
+When we spend time on college campuses through the TT CampusConnect® program, the questions we field from educators typically revolve around the best way to equip students with the skills needed to ensure a smooth transition from the classroom to career.
+While our experience in this regard is limited to the world of futures and options, the same is true for any discipline: to set students up for success after graduation, create a learning environment that mirrors the workplace as closely as possible.

 That is the mission of TT CampusConnect.
 Through the program, Trading Technologies collaborates with universities to bridge the gap between the classroom and the trading room.
 We currently work with 79 schools in 12 countries, donating our software for use in classrooms, trading labs and extracurricular activities such as trading contests.